-Swimming - twice a week, during the school year, children four years old and older, children participate in swimming lessons.
+Swimming - during school vacation weeks and summer, the Pre-K/K program has an opportunity to swim at the main Y pool.
 Each child is level tested to determine their individual swimming skills.
 All non-swimmers are directed to the shallow end of the pool and fitted with flotation devices.
 The primary goal of the swim program is to help children overcome a fear of water.
 From the swim program the child learns a "CAN DO" attitude and improvement in large motor and self-help skills.
-On swim days, parents can help by putting "easy on and off" clothing on their child, making sure their child wears their swim suit to school and has their child eat breakfast at home.